 Day 7 Cape Point Tour

-The tour took us to Hout Bay, Cape Point and Boulders Beach .
+The tour took us out onto the Western Cape and to Hout Bay, Cape Point and Boulders Beach .
 A great day had with so much seen from stunning views up at Cape Point, boat ride to see the seals and the penguin beach of Boulders Beach.
 And add some great stops along the way for a photo opportunity.

 That evening we went to the V & A Food Market, to sample some street food and craft beers set in a funky warehouse setting.